spacedriveapp/spacedrive/CONTRIBUTING.md

 - `pnpm tauri dev`

-  If necessary, the webview devtools can be opened by pressing Ctrl + Shift + I in the desktop app.
+  If necessary, the webview devtools can be opened by pressing Cmd + Alt + I (Mac) or Ctrl + Alt + I in the desktop app.

   Also, the react-devtools can be launched using `pnpm dlx react-devtools`.
   However, it must be executed before starting the desktop app for it qto connect.